Hoolio333/Hoolio333/README.md

 - 🎓 Recent graduate from a full stack software developer bootcamp with <a href="https://boolean.co.uk/" target="__blank">Boolean UK</a> which contained over 900 hours
 - 🔍 Currently looking for roles as a Full Stack Software Developer
-- 🔭 I’m currently working on various projects for my Portfolio
+- 🔭 Portfolio projects see below:
 <hr>

 ### Reach Me